To main content

 Categories: Activities

-Opening soon: New Attractions in Stockholm 2026
+Opening soon: New Attractions and Jubilees in Stockholm 2026

 This guide highlights major openings and re-openings from late 2025 onwards.
 Always check each venue’s own website or social channels for the latest information on dates, opening hours and bookings.